Cursed soldiers: Formation of the anti-communist underground

 The first AK structure designed primarily to deal with the Soviet threat was NIE (short for niepodległość "independence", and also meaning "no"), formed in mid-1943.
-NIE's goal was to observe and conduct espionage while the Polish government-in-exile decided how to deal with the Soviets, rather than to engage in combat.
+NIE's goal was to observe and spy while the Polish government-in-exile decided how to deal with the Soviets, rather than to engage in combat.
 At that time, the exiled government still believed that negotiations could result in a solution leading to Poland's post-war independence.

 On 7 May 1945, NIE was disbanded and transformed into the Delegatura Sił Zbrojnych na Kraj ("Armed Forces Delegation for Homeland").
-This organization lasted only until August 8, 1945, when the decision was made to disband it and to stop partisan resistance on Polish territory.
+This organization lasted only until August 8, 1945, when the decision was made to disband it and cease partisan resistance on Polish territory.

-In March 1945 a staged trial of 16 leaders of the Polish Underground State, who had been captured and imprisoned by the Soviet Union, took place in Moscow (the Trial of the Sixteen).
+In March 1945 a staged trial of 16 leaders of the Polish Underground State, captured and imprisoned by the Soviet Union, took place in Moscow (Trial of the Sixteen).
 The Government Delegate, together with most members of the Council of National Unity and the Commander-in-Chief of the Armia Krajowa, were invited by Soviet general Ivan Serov, with the agreement of Joseph Stalin, to a conference on their eventual entry into the Soviet-backed Provisional Government.
 They were presented with a warrant of safety, but the NKVD arrested them in Pruszków on 27 and 28 March.
 Leopold Okulicki, Jan Stanisław Jankowski, and Kazimierz Pużak were arrested on 27 March, and 12 more the following day.
 Alexander Zwierzynski had already been detained earlier.
-They were all taken to the Lubyanka prison in Moscow for interrogation prior to the trial.
-After several months of brutal interrogation and torture, they were charged with false accusations of "collaboration with Nazi Germany" and of "planning a military alliance with Nazi Germany".
+They were all taken to the Lubyanka prison in Moscow for interrogation before trial.
+After several months of brutal interrogation and torture, they were falsely charged with "collaboration with Nazi Germany" and "planning a military alliance with Nazi Germany".

 The Polish Committee of National Liberation declined jurisdiction over former AK soldiers.
 Consequently, for more than a year, Soviet agencies such as the NKVD dealt with the AK.
-By the end of the war, approximately 60,000 soldiers of the AK had been arrested, and 50,000 of them were deported to the Soviet Union's prisons and prison camps.
-Most of those soldiers had been captured by the Soviets during or in the aftermath of Operation Tempest when many AK units tried to cooperate with the Red Army during their nationwide uprising against the Germans.
+By the end of the war, approximately 60,000 AK soldiers had been arrested, and 50,000 of them were deported to the Soviet Union's prisons and prison camps.
+Most had been captured by the Soviets during or in the aftermath of Operation Tempest when many AK units tried to cooperate with the Red Army during their nationwide uprising against the Germans.